-Lew was also called on to shoot major news stories and footage needed for promotional spots.
+In addition, Lew was called on to shoot major news stories and footage needed for promotional spots.
 His work at WCBS-TV earned him an Emmy and a Promax Award.

-Prior to WCBS, Lew was an editor for Kingworld’s magazine shows, "Inside Edition" and "American Journal shows".
+Prior to WCBS, Lew was an editor for Kingworld’s magazine shows, "Inside Edition" and "American Journal."

 Lew is currently available for contract work.
 He just finished his 7th year covering the US Tennis Open as an editor/producer and videographer.
 Other recent projects include video coverage of the UN General Assembly for Associated Press and producing a powerful video on Holocaust education.

-Lew has also shot, produced and edited independent projects including his critically acclaimed documentary, “Mission to Mississippi,”.
-The film chronicles a New York-based inter-faith group’s trip to Katrina ravaged Mississippi to help in the relief effort.
-The film won best Social Documentary at the 2009 New York International Independent Film and Video Festival and was aired on PBS stations across the country.
+Lew has also shot, produced and edited independent projects including his critically acclaimed documentary, “Mission to Mississippi."
+The film chronicles a New York-based inter-faith group’s trip to Mississippi to help in the Katrina relief effort.
+The film won best Social Documentary at the 2009 New York International Independent Film and Video Festival and aired on PBS stations across the country.

 Lew is a graduate of The NY Institute of Technology, Old Westbury